ovh/docs/pages/cloud/storage/highperf-identity-and-access-management/guide.en-us.md

 ## Objective

-Learn how to manage your identity and access to your High Performance resources.
+Learn how to manage your identity and access to your S3 Object Storage resources.

 ## Requirements